marlonbarrios/pseudo_ouroboros/README.md

 # Sentient Squiggle

 An interactive digital organism that evolves and responds to its environment.
-The organism grows through self-intersection and exhibits complex behaviors based on time of day.
+The organism grows through self-intersection and exhibits complex behaviors based on time of day (local time).

 ## Features